Mimic Review (1997)

 Mimic is a fun monster flick that isn’t going to keep you up at night, but will provide you with a creepy uneasiness for ninety minutes.
 If you dislike cockroaches, this film might affect you more than others.
 It’s not a movie you’ll want to watch over and over again, but I can almost guarantee you’ll have a lot of fun when you sit down to watch this film.
 I was shocked at how much I enjoyed it.

-I’d rate Mimic as a seven out of ten and say it’s a rental.
+I’d rate Mimic as a three and a half out of ten and say it’s a rental.